alangan17/DataEngineerZoomCamp2024Week2/README.md

 ## 5. Parametrize the pipelines
 1. Extract the hardcoded values from the pipeline and put them in the `io_config.yaml` file (variables)

+## Lesson learned
+### ⚡Ready-to-go ELT framework
+Sometimes data engineers/ analysts develop pipelines from scratch as MVP or serve urgent business requests, but they may ignore the technical debts.
+To reduce the debts, I've created 2 ELT frameworks in the past years for the internal Data Platform team's rapid pipeline development (by modifying json/ yaml).
+Mage shares the same philosophy: "Do not repeat yourself." commonly used components are already in the templates; choose and adopt or build the template yourself.

+### 📊Pipeline orchestration
+Once the data product is delivered (no matter whether data feeds are in batches/real-time), it comes to the supporting phase.
+It is crucial to have the ability to monitor which part of the pipelines goes wrong, exceeds SLA, and rerun just the failed parts.

+### 🚚CI/CD
+Every day, we keep making changes to build better data products, which is the value-added part of data engineers.
+But code quality and smooth deployment also play an important role (Users seldom care about this until they notice the dashboard doesn't look right).
+Automation comes to the rescue to achieve this so we can pay more attention to our `core businesses`.
+Package the unit tests, integration tests (Copilot could help with that), and your dependencies into a dockerfile, then leverage GitHub actions to run the tests and deploy your good-quality data product in minutes.

+### "Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road."
+Stewart Brand